Trinity School Newbury Academy Trust

 - 2.3: How will the school balance my child's need for support with developing their independence?

 Students are encouraged to develop independence whilst being provided with appropriate support.
-Students who are supported by teaching assistants, work with a variety of teaching assistants to develop their independence.
+Students who are supported by teaching assistants work with a variety of teaching assistants to develop their independence.
 At student progress meetings, ways of increasing independence are discussed if necessary and SAPs are regularly updated to support teaching staff with how to balance a students' need for support whilst promoting autonomy.

 - 2.4: How will the school match / differentiate the curriculum for my child's needs?